Code-Institute-Submissions/ScalesandTailsMP1/README.md

 they do know the differences between food and there owner as the same as a dog or cat. if you treat an animal with repect and the handling and care they know you and trust you.

-I personally done this to show people the side of reptiles that they dont know and hopefully help people with there fears and show them  a softer side of reptiles and show them before getting a reptile research them as alot of reptile are bought when they are nice and small and when they get bigger they get tossed aside and mistreated, due to no fault of there own which we similar see with dogs and other animals which is not fair to them.
+I personally done this to show people the side of reptiles that they dont know and hopefully help people with there fears and show them  a softer side of reptiles and show them before getting a reptile research them as alot of reptiles are bought when they are nice and small and when they get bigger they get tossed aside and mistreated, due to no fault of there own which we similar see with dogs and other animals which is not fair to them.